rashidkpc/poopmail/README.md

 3. **A domain**.
 A subdomain would also work.
 So long as you can create `MX` records.
 If you've gotten this far you know where that `MX` records need to point right?

 ### Configuration
 It's all in `poopmail.json`.
 The minimum you have to configure is the `to` field.
 Go ahead and stick your email address in there.

+1. Set `to` to the email address you wish to forward mail to.
+2. Set `domains` to a `["list.of", "domains.com" ]` that you have MX records for and you want **poopmail** to handle.
+3. Set `default_accept` to what you want to happen if the email is not accepted by the date filter parser thing (or any other plugin).
+You almost certainly want this to be `false`, especially with the default plugin set.
+Otherwise you'll get a TON of garbage.

 ### Running